tqangxl/ionic-devops-cours/README.md

 and more details on  [https://devcenter.heroku.com/articles/getting-started-with-nodejs](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)
 - follow each points

-APP providers
+Environments/production.ts
-- Change url endPoints by the herokuapp server
+- change url endPoints by the herokuapp server

 ## About author
 Hi, i'm a Front-end developper living in Geneva Switzerland and i build hybrid mobile & web applications for almost 15 years.
 You can follow me on Twitter @FazioNico or checkout my own website http://nicolasfazio.ch